bevyengine/bevy-website/content/contributing/helping-out/opening-pull-requests.md

 Your first PR will be merged in no time!

-No matter how you're helping: thanks for contributing to Bevy!
+No matter how you're helping, thanks for contributing to Bevy!

 ## Receiving and Responding To Reviews

 Once you have opened your PR, your next task will be to shepherd it through community review so that it can be merged.
 Ideally it shouldn't be too long before a member of the community reviews your work, but sometimes PRs fall through the cracks.
-If your PR ends up sitting around for a few weeks with no interest, don't be afraid to solicit reviews on the [Discord].
+If your PR ends up sitting around for a few weeks with no interest, then don't be afraid to solicit reviews on the [Discord].

 You may find that your reviewers sometimes misunderstand your work, ask for changes you disagree with, or request additional changes you aren't interested in making.
 If you find yourself disagreeing with a reviewer, it's fine to politely say "no" or indicate that their suggestion would be better left to a follow-up PR.